Feeds:

 Posts Tagged ‘Danell Jones’

-“Reflections West,” a weekly show on Montana Public Radio, pairs writer Danell Jones’ observations about living in the West with adanell-jones-book literary passage from Orlando.
+“Reflections West,” a weekly show on Montana Public Radio, pairs writer Danell Jones’ observations about living in the West with a literary passage from Orlando.
 Listen to her musings at Year 3: Episode 68 via the Reflections West website.

 Jones is a teacher, writer, scholar and editor who teaches creative writing and literature courses in Billings, Montana.
 She conducts writing workshops based on her book: The Virginia Woolf Writers’ Workshop: Seven Lessons to Inspire Great Writing.